 The Company continues to receive a high level of enquiry for the Marella Road silica sand.
-Whilst the potential end users report that the sand is suitable for their operations and the ASQ pricing structure is fair, however the present unusually high international sea freight rates (associated with increased global shipping demand and Covid-19 related costs) is a challenge for end users based in Asia looking to import sand from Australia.
+Whilst the potential end users report that the sand is suitable for their operations and the ASQ pricing structure is fair, however the present unusually high international bulk freight rates (associated with increased global shipping demand and Covid-19 related costs) is a challenge for end users based in Asia looking to import bulk sand from Australia.
+Sales of low volumes of washed silica sand in containers continues and provide valuable feedback and information on the silica sand market.